EMSL-MONet/CommSciMtg_Nov25/FTICR-MS/README.md

 2. Download the Processed and merged MONet FT-ICR-MS for this session from Google Drive?  <br>

-3. Clone this GitHub repository?
+3. Clone this GitHub repository

 ### On The Day
 Bring your computer.  <br>